-Implementation of this proposal would need to be negotiated with the respective municipal unions and the applicable provisions of the city's Administrative Code would need to be amended.
+Implementation of this proposal would need to be negotiated with the municipal unions and the applicable provisions of the city's Administrative Code would require amendment.

 PROPONENTS MIGHT ARGUE that this proposal generates recurring savings for the city and potential additional savings by providing labor unions, employees, and retirees with an incentive to become more cost conscious and to work with the city to seek lower premiums.
-Proponents might also argue that when it comes to easing the effect of fast-rising health insurance costs on the city budget, premium cost sharing is preferable to reducing the level of coverage and service provided to city employees.
-Finally, they could note that employee contributions for health insurance premiums is common practice in the private sector and becoming the norm in public-sector employment.
+Proponents also might argue that given the dramatic rise in health insurance costs, premium cost sharing is preferable to reducing the level of coverage and service provided to city employees.
+Finally, they could note that employee copayment of health insurance premiums is common practice in the private sector, and becoming more common in public-sector employment.

-OPPONENTS MIGHT ARGUE that requiring employees and retirees to contribute more for primary health insurance would be a burden, particularly for low-wage employees and fixed-income retirees.
+OPPONENTS MIGHT ARGUE requiring employees and retirees to contribute more for primary health insurance would be a burden, particularly for low-wage employees and fixed-income retirees.
 Critics could argue that cost sharing would merely shift some of the burden onto employees, with no guarantee that slower premium growth would result.
-Finally, critics could argue that many city employees, particularly professional employees, are willing to work for the city despite higher private-sector salaries because of the attractive benefits package.
-Thus, the proposed change could hinder the city's effort to attract or retain talented employees, especially in positions that are hard to fill.
+Additionally, critics could argue that many city employees, particularly professional employees, are willing to work for the city despite higher privatesector salaries because of the attractive benefits package.
+Thus, the proposed change could hinder the city's effort to attract or retain talented employees. especially in positions that are hard to fill.
+Finally, critics could argue that free retiree health insurance was part of the social contract between the employee and the city, and that it would be unfair to break this implied contact, particularly for retired workers who have few options to adjust if a benefit they were counting on becomes more expensive.